nikescar/egui-material3/README.md

 ## Examples

 Look at the `examples/` folder for complete examples:
+- `main` - Main Window for all stories
 - `widget_gallery_example.rs` - Showcase of all Material components
 - `nobel_prizes_example.rs` - Real-world data table example